 Other attractions are: Siquijor Boulevard, Capilay Spring Park, Tubod Beach, Lugnason Falls, Kagusuan Beach, Maria Church (Sta.
 Maria), Salagdoong Beach, and Guiwanon Spring Park

 - Do not forget to bring insect repellant lotion.

 - There are no many eateries on the island, especially if you are doing the tour.
 It’s best to bring power bars and enough hydration before your island trip commences.

 - The mode of payment is mostly cash.
 Although some resorts accept credit cards, a 5% charge is added to the amount you’re paying if you opt to swipe.
 There are few ATMs on the island, make sure to bring enough cash.

 WHERE TO STAY IN SIQUIJOR

 Toris Paradise – you can get a fan room for as low as Php350 per night.
-The hotel offers wonderful recreational facilities and activities such as snorkeling, private beach, outdoor pool, diving, and fishing to make your stay truly unforgettable.
+The hotel offers wonderful recreational facilities and activities such as snorkeling, a private beach, an outdoor pool, diving, and fishing to make your stay truly unforgettable.
 You can book the resort here.

-James Homestay – for as low as Php500 for the air-con room. ames Homestay boasts air-conditioned rooms with free WiFi throughout the property.
+James Homestay – for as low as Php500 for the air-con room.
+James Homestay boasts air-conditioned rooms with free WiFi throughout the property.
 Free private parking is available on site.
 All rooms come with a private bathroom.
 There is a shared kitchen at the property.
 You can book a room here.

 SAMPLE SIQUIJOR TRAVEL GUIDE ITINERARY